 - development of detailed maps of the ancient karez water systems of Afghanistan;

-- historical/cultural awareness briefings at the Environmental Shura (consultation) in Kabul in February 2010;
+- historical/cultural awareness briefings during the Environmental Shura (consultation) in Kabul in February 2010;

-The COCOM Cultural Heritage Advisory Group is one of the most successful outcomes of the In-Theater Heritage Training project, funded by the Legacy Resource Management Program and the the Defense Environmental International Cooperation Program (DEIC), both of which fall within the Office of the Deputy Under Secretary of Defense for Installations and Environment.
+CCHAG is a product of the In-Theater Heritage Training program sponsored by the Legacy Resource Management Program and the Defense Environmental International Cooperation Program (DEIC) and funded by the Office of the Deputy Under Secretary of Defense for Installations and Environment.